eMahtab/maximum-sum-increasing-subsequence/README.md

 ## Approach :
-This problem is very similar to Longest Increasing Subsequence, just that for this problem we have to find the Maximum sum possible with the Increasing subsequence.
+This problem is very similar to Longest Increasing Subsequence, just that for this problem we have to find the Maximum sum possible with the Increasing subsequence. e.g. [1, 12, 2, 3, 4] for this input , the Longest Increasing Subsequence will be [1, 2, 3, 4] of length 4, but the Maximum Sum Increasing subsequence will be [1, 12] having sum 13.
 ## Implementation 1 : Dynamic Programming O(n^2) (Return just the maximum possible sum)
 ```java
 class Solution